dkalowsk/drafts/tooling_unification.md

 ## Introduction

+One new attribute [[tooling]] is proposed.
+This attribute will serve to provide a unified language mechanism for communicating with external C++ tooling.

+## Motivation and Scope

+This proposal uses the term `external tooling` to indicate an application that parses C++ source code to walk an Abstract Syntax Tree (AST) to conduct some transformation or analysis other than an Immediate Representation (IR).

-This paper proposes the addition of the attribute [[tooling]] to add a unified language mechanism for communicating with external C++ tooling.
-This would serve as a replacement for the current ad-hoc collection of control mechanisms that form around most code-analysis tools.
-Providing a uniform mechanism for communication will bring the following benefits:
+Currently, there exists an ad-hoc collection of control mechanisms that form around most code-analysis tools.
+Replacing that ad-hoc nature and providing a uniform mechanism for communication will bring the following benefits:
-- the C++ language can clearly define where a tooling control mechanisms can be placed
+- a reserved namespace for all external tooling that clearly defines where and what tooling control mechanisms can be placed
 - remove any possible confusion towards the action happening for beginners to the language
 - remove any variations based upon compiler selection such that the requested